littermap/littermap-aws-backend/README.md

 - `aws configure`

+If you've already done that before for another deployment, take a look at [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 Your credentials will now be stored in a local file `~/.aws/credentials` and the AWS command line tools will now be able to execute commands on behalf of this account.

 If this is a fresh clone of this source code repository, prepare the configuration files by running: